abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/ovh/ovh-nginx-ingress-controller.md

 ```

-The spec section of the manifest contains a list of host rules used to configure the Ingress.
-If unspecified, or no rule matches, all traffic is sent to the default backend service.
+The `spec` section of the manifest contains a list of host rules used to configure the Ingress.
+If no rule matches, all traffic is sent to the default backend service.
 The manifest has the following fields:

-- host specifies the fully qualified domain name of a network host, for example echo.`<your-domain-name>`.
+- `host` specifies the fully qualified domain name of a network host, for example `echo.<your-domain-name>`.

-- http contains the list of HTTP selectors pointing to backends.
+- `http` contains the list of HTTP selectors pointing to backends.

-- paths provides a collection of paths that map requests to backends.
+- `paths` provides a collection of paths that map requests to backends.

-In the example above, the ingress resource tells nginx to route each HTTP request that is using the / prefix for the `hello.ovhcloud.pepins.net` host, to the `route` backend service running on port 80.
-In other words, every time you make a call to http://hello.ovhcloud.pepins.net/, the request and reply are served by the echo backend service running on port 80.
+In the example above, the ingress resource instructs NGINX to route each HTTP request using the `/` prefix for the `hello.ovhcloud.pepins.net` host to the `http-router` backend service running on port 80.
+In other words, every request to `http://hello.ovhcloud.pepins.net/` is served by the `http-router` backend service on port 80.

 You can have multiple ingress controllers per cluster.
-The ingressClassName field in the manifest differentiates between multiple ingress controllers present in your cluster.
-Although you can define multiple rules for different hosts and paths in a single ingress resource.
+The `ingressClassName` field in the manifest differentiates between them.
+You can also define multiple rules for different hosts and paths within a single ingress resource.

 ![reach your website from your new name](img/hello_http.png)

-> Web browser doesn't allow usage of websocket without secure protocol.
-To login you need `https` protocol.
+> Web browsers block WebSocket connections without a secure protocol.
+To log in, use the `https` protocol.

-As you can see, your website is `Not Secured`, we are going to add X509 SSL certificate to secure your service.
+Your website is marked as `Not Secured`.
+You must add an X.509 SSL certificate to secure the service.

 ## Enable HTTPS

-### Deploy Cert Manager on your OVHcloud Kubernetes cluster
+### Deploy Cert-Manager on your OVHcloud Kubernetes cluster

-As we previously did for the nginx ingress controller, we are going to use `helm` to install cert manager on our cluster.
+As with the NGINX ingress controller, we will use `helm` to install Cert-Manager on the cluster.

-First add the cert manager helm repository :
+First, add the Cert-Manager Helm repository:

 ```
 helm repo add jetstack https://charts.jetstack.io && helm repo update
 ```

-Then install it on your cluster :
+Then install it on your cluster:

 ```
 helm install \